Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Life in Imprisonment - Describes what some of Madrono's men (and others) experienced in Japanese camps.

-The sinking of Rhakotis (scroll down to "Life on Rhakotis").
+The sinking of Rhakotis (scroll down on the page).

 Guestbook message - From the niece of Arne Emil Framnes, a crew member of Madrono.